romilly/start-apl/manuscript/Chapter2.md

 ## Another system command

-Earlier you met system commands that you could use to save your workspace, load a saved worksapce, and finish your APL session.
+Earlier you met system commands that you could use to save your workspace, load a saved workspace, and finish your APL session.

 Here's another system command: